suve/vrms-rpm/README.md

 Once again, remember that messing inside `/usr` requires extra privileges.

-### Licensing
+### License

-This program is made available under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.
+This program is made available under the terms of the GNU General Public License version 3, as published by the Free Software Foundation.